 For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' disability on safety during the activity.
 The number of adult supervisors required to fulfil emergency and supervision roles must consider the nature of the activity, students' ages, abilities and specialised learning, access and/or health needs.
 Before the activity, all adult supervisors: must be familiar with the contents of the CARA record must assess weather conditions, and obtain accurate information on tides, depths, currents and other expected water conditions (if applicable) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.
-During the activity, all adult supervisors: \checkmark must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).
-Minimum 3 staff required for a group of 30 students (2 BUEEC staff + 1 client school teacher).
-Teacher Aides and adult helpers are welcome to provide additional supervision and support.
+V location in order to identify variable risks, hazards and potential dangers.
+During the activity, all adult supervisors: must be readily identifiable must closely monitor students with health support needs must comply with control measures from the CARA record and adapt as hazards arise must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms).
+Minimum 2 staff required for a group of 30 students (1 BUEEC staff + 1 client school teacher).
+Teacher aides and adult helpers are welcome to provide additional supervision and support.

 Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
-A registered teacher must be appointed to maintain overall responsibility for the activity.
-At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
-Registered teacher with minimum qualifications and experience as required by the nature of the activities.
-All BUEEC staff hold current First Aid and CPR qualifications.
+V A registered teacher must be appointed to maintain overall responsibility for the activity.
+V At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
+Program conducted by registered teacher with qualifications and experience as required by the nature of the a All BUEEC staff hold current First Aid and CPR qualifications. activities.